How to Confront a Cheater (Without Losing Your Mind)

 Most cheaters follow a predictable pattern.
 They deny first, then attack your character or sanity, then reverse the roles so you feel like the one who did something wrong.
 Psychologist Jennifer Freyd calls this DARVO — Deny, Attack, Reverse Victim and Offender.
 Research shows 72% of perpetrators use some form of this tactic during confrontation.

 Prepare your key points in writing before the conversation.
-Practice deep breathing — four seconds in, hold for four, out for four.
+Practice box breathing — four seconds in, hold for four, out for four.
 Bring a trusted friend or therapist as a grounding presence.
 Remind yourself that your goal is information and clarity, not winning an argument.
 If emotions overwhelm you, take a break and return to the conversation later.

 Neither choice is universally right.
 If you want closure, answers, or to attempt repair, confrontation with evidence gives you the best chance of a productive conversation.
 If your safety is at risk, or if you already know you want to leave, a quiet exit with legal and financial preparation may protect you better.
 A therapist can help you decide which path fits your situation.